ksm0226/radXiFoam/README.md

 # radXiFoam
-CFD simulation solver with flamelet progress variable (FPV) combustion model with radiation heat transfer.
+CFD simulation solver for flamelet progress variable (FPV) combustion model with radiation heat transfer.

 ## Overview
 radXiFoam is an open source simulation tool for studying premixed flames.
 The solver is based on the XiFoam code developed by [OpenCFD Ltd.](http://openfoam.com/).